mreferre/harbor-setupwrapper/README.md

-Harbor-setupwrapper is a new (experimental) mechanism to deploy [VMware Harbor](https://github.com/vmware/harbor) ver 0.5.0.
+Harbor-setupwrapper is a new (experimental) mechanism to deploy [VMware Harbor](https://github.com/vmware/harbor).

-It "dockerizes" the [original setup process](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md) by allowing a user to immediately bring up (with Docker Compose) Harbor without going through the all the steps of the setup process as described [here](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md).
+It "dockerizes" the [original setup process](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md) by allowing a user to immediately bring up (with Docker Compose) Harbor without going through all the steps of the setup process as described [here](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md).
 It works by setting shell environment variables instead of having to edit the `harbor.cfg` file.
 The environment variables are passed onto the harbor-setupwrapper container which goes through the preparation process.

-Note that this tool is tightly coupled with (and it actually embeds into the harbor-setupwrapper docker images) the 0.5.0 version of Harbor.
-This tool, in its current shape and form, cannot be used to deploy a different version.
+Each version of the wrapper is tightly coupled with (and it actually embeds into the harbor-setupwrapper docker images) the particular version of Harbor you want to deploy.
+This tool, in its current shape and form, supports deploying Harbor version 0.5.0 and 1.1.1.

 ## Usage
-Clone the harbor-setupwrapper repo and "up" the Docker Compose file you find in the `harbor-setupwrapper` directory.
-Before you launch it, you will have to e

-Export the `HARBORHOSTNAME` and the `HARBOR_ADMIN_PASSWORD` variables.
+Clone the harbor-setupwrapper repo, move into the directory that represents the version you want to deploy and "up" the Docker Compose file you find in there.
+Before you launch it, you will have to export the `HARBORHOSTNAME` and the `HARBOR_ADMIN_PASSWORD` variables.

-"Up" the Docker Compose file you find in the `harbor-setupwrapper` directory.

 If you do not export the variables, Docker Compose will show this: